TeamWereOnFHIR/smart-fhir-physio-loinc-forms/README.md

-# SMART on FHIR Physiotherapy LOIN Forms
+# SMART on FHIR Physiotherapy LOINC Forms

 SMART on FHIR Physiotherapy LOINC Forms App is a project that digitises LOINC forms and physiotherapy workflows via a custom SMART on FHIR app and is designed to take